-I broke many of the company’s rules.
+It didn’t happen.
+So I started breaking many of the company’s rules in order to finally get fired.
 I broke them more times than I was allowed to.
-One day I intentionally turned up at the shift with the “wrong shoes.”
-And that was my last time breaking the rules.
-And the first time breaking free.
+One day I intentionally turned up at the shift with the wrong shoes.
+And that was my last time breaking the rules and the first time breaking free.

 I sacrificed the stupid job.
 Never cared about it, to begin with.
 But still, it was a sacrifice.

-Right after that, I would embark on a journey with a stranger.
+A little right after that, I would embark on a journey with another stranger I had just met at a party in London.
 However, before diving into the unknown, I needed to do a quick check up and re-examine my life.